52 Project, Week 10: Mother/Daughter

 Seeing myself in pictures is not always easy.
 I can see the things that make me look older as glaring reminders that I’m no longer young.
 I resist the urge to edit these away with my awesome photo editing skills.
 I don’t want my children to look back and see a perfectly retouched and unrealistic Mom.
 I want them to see me as I am.
 Hopefully, someday when they’re older, should they struggle with the same negative thoughts, they might look at a picture of me at their age and see that I’m not perfect either and hopefully it will make them feel better.

 Do you hop in portraits with your children?
-Do you have any pictures with you and your mother?
+Do you have any pictures of you and your mother?

 *Although this is a mother/daughter project, anyone can join in.
 This can be a father/son, father/daughter, mother/son or other project.
 If you don’t have a child, you can use your parent.
 If you are away from your parent or child, you could use this as an opportunity to photograph what the parent/child relationship means to you.